 5.4.1.
 Typical digital photography processing software enables simple improvement of images with respect to contrast, brightness and level of detail though special effects.
-Any image-modified versions must not result in the replacement of the original image.
+If there is reason to believe that the image may be used for legal purposes, then any image-modified versions must not result in the replacement of the original image.
 Any modified image should be saved as a new file name encoded in a convention that clearly discloses image enhancement.